kotliluk/rachel/README.md

 ### Result section

 The result section appears after an evaluation of an expression.
 It displays the evaluation tree and the result relation.
 We can choose to display a relation from different tree nodes.
-The rows in the relation can be sorted by the specific column values.
+We can sort the rows in a relation using the specific column values.
 The **Export** button above the evaluation tree downloads the tree as a png picture.

-We can add use the **Add** and **Export** buttons above the table to add the displayed relation to edited ones or to save it in a CSV file.
+We can use the **Add** and **Export** buttons above the table to add the displayed relation to edited ones or to save it in a CSV file.

 ### Management section

-The last mentioned section is the upper one.
+The last-mentioned section is the upper one.

 We can **Load** or **Save** the whole project using .rachel files.
-The saved file contains all editable relations, all expressions and selected null values support.
+The saved file contains all editable relations, all expressions, and selected null values support.

-We can load prepared sample projects by **Samples** button.
-It can be a great start before your own relation and expression definition.
+We can load prepared sample projects by the **Samples** button.
+It can be a great start before you define your relations and expressions.

 In the **Settings**, we can set:

 - Null values support - allowed/forbidden - it determinates whether the application supports
 null values in relations and expressions
 - CSV separator - semicolon/comma - used value separator in downloaded CSV files
-- Theme - light/dark - theme of the application
+- Theme - light/dark - the theme of the application
-- Language - language of the application
+- Language - the language of the application

-The **About** button navigates to the application GitHub.
+The **About** button navigates to the application GitHub repository.

 ### Tips

-You can use standard C-style one-line comments in expressions (rest of the line after '//').
+You can use C-style line (rest of the line after '//') or block (all between '/\*' and '\*/') comments in expressions.

 You can use Ctrl+Enter in the relation table to load the current relation.
-In the expression textarea, you can use Ctrl-Enter to evaluate current expression.
+In the expression textarea, you can use Ctrl+Enter to evaluate the current expression.

-All tabulators loaded into the application in files are replaced by 4 spaces.
-In case you are editing the files outside Rachel, we recommend to use spaces as well to ensure expected indenting.
+All tabulators loaded into the application in files are replaced by four spaces.
+In case you are editing the files outside Rachel, we recommend using spaces to ensure expected indenting.
 Also, do not insert text with tabulators by Ctrl+V.

-In formal Relational algebra all conditions must contain comparison (==, >, <, ...).
-In Rachel, boolean values can be used directly (e.g., "BooleanColumn", not "BooleanColumn == true").
-Anyway, we recommend using the full comparison in theta joins to receive expected whispers behavior.
+In formal Relational algebra, all conditions must contain comparison (==, >, <, ...).
+In Rachel, we can use boolean values can directly (e.g., "BooleanColumn" not "BooleanColumn == true").
+Anyway, we recommend using the full comparison in theta joins to receive expected suggestions behavior.

 ## Relational algebra